D bebop major scale diatonic chords

 D bebop major scale — ukulele chords and intervals

-The D bebop major scale is a classic swing tool that introduces a chromatic link between the fifth and sixth degrees.
-On ukulele, its notes are D, E, F#, G, A, A#, B, C#.
-It is essential for creating the flowing, endless melodic lines characteristic of the traditional bebop era.
-The diatonic chords of D bebop major are D major, E diminished, F# unknown, G diminished, B minor seventh, A# diminished, B minor, C# diminished.
+The harmonized D bebop major scale yields a major chord family with an added chromatic link between the fifth and sixth degrees, creating the flowing harmonic rhythm essential to swing.
+The chords from D bebop major are D major, E diminished, F# unknown, G diminished, B minor seventh, A# diminished, B minor, C# diminished.
+The extra chord produces a seamless descending chromatic voice in the inner parts.
+This is the harmonic basis for the classic four-to-the-bar comping style that defined the swing era.
 Commonly used in Jazz, Swing, Bebop.
 Notable players include Wes Montgomery, Barney Kessel, Kenny Burrell.
-Use over Maj7, Maj6 chords.
-Essential for the smooth, flowing lines of traditional swing and bebop over major harmony.

 The D bebop major scale has the following degrees: 1 2 3 4 5 ♯5 6 7.